williamdemeo/math3140-fall2018/schedule/README.md

 Problems numbers that appear in parentheses are recommended but not required.
 You need not submit solutions to these exercises.

+(The exercise numbers in the assignments listed below were originally chosen while using an earlier edition of the textbook.
+I will revise these numbers as necessary to match the appropriate exercise in the latest edition of the book, but please be aware that mistakes may occur;  if in doubt, plesae post a question on Piazza.)

 ---

 ## August